Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their

 - 23. Gallbladder stores bile to aid in digestion.

-- 24. Fiber is the essential dietary nutrient.
+- 24. Fiber is an essential dietary nutrient.

 - 25. Water plays a vital role in digestion.

 Top 25 Fun Facts About The Digestive System

-To understand more about the human body, here are 25 fun facts of the digestive system:
+To understand more about the human body, here are 25 fun facts about the digestive system:

 1. 9 major organs in digestion.